- Connected During COVID-19

 In sharing these factors as reasons why we are slow to gather in our buildings again, we hope to communicate to you and to our community that we love you.
 We are indeed eager to gather in our buildings again soon, and we commit to do so as soon and as safely as possible.
 We are continually evaluating the factors above as well as others that arise, and we are committed to providing any new updates on this page every week by 5 pm on Friday.

 Yes!
-In addition to our remote worship gatherings online every Sunday and classes and connecting points through our Next Steps page, we are hosting Drive-In Worship and Prayer Nights starting May 30 at our Montgomery County location and continuing throughout June for all of our other locations.
+In addition to our remote worship gatherings online every Sunday and classes and connecting points through our Next Steps page, we are hosting Drive-In Worship and Prayer Nights for all of our other locations.
 We recently hosted a Drive-In Worship and Prayer Gathering for our staff as a way of evaluating this kind of experience, and the feedback was overwhelmingly positive.
 We know that drive-in services will never be a substitute for in-person worship, but we do believe it is a step in the right direction for those who would like to physically gather together.
-You can find specific information about upcoming gatherings in the days ahead at MoCo and Prince William through the different social media channels for those locations.
-For those of you who attend the Tysons Campus, please mark your calendars for Sunday evening, June 14.
-Arlington and Loudoun will follow soon afterward.
-More details to come!
+You can find specific information about upcoming gatherings in the days ahead on social media channels and enews for each location.

 In addition, we are exploring other ways we might be able to gather in person outdoors.
-For now, gatherings in Maryland, Virginia and DC are still limited to 10 people or fewer.
-As soon as larger gatherings are permitted, we will release detailed guidance to our group leaders.
+For now, gatherings in Maryland and DC are still limited to 10 people or fewer, while Northern Virginia has entered Phase 2, allowing gatherings of 50 or fewer.
+As soon as larger gatherings are permitted across our church, we will release detailed guidance to our group leaders.
 We will likely recommend that our groups look for outdoor locations to gather for all of the reasons set forth above.

 As we navigate all of these new challenges together, let us always be sensitive to differing levels of comfort among different people when making decisions about gathering together again.
 We will continually evaluate the options above as well as other options that might arise, and we will keep you up to date on this site regarding any further developments.